gruskal/SudokuSolver/README.md

   #### Deploy
   3) Run "npm start"
   #### Access
-  4) Navigate to localhost:3000 using your favourite popular browser (Chrome, Firefox, Safari, Edge)
+  4) Navigate to localhost:3000 using your favourite popular browser (Chrome, Safari, Edge)
+  Note: Grid does not render properly in Firefox and therefore should not be used.

 ## If I had more time I would:
-  - Add better support for mobile devices (Tall & narrow screens do not display optimally)
-  - Make CircleButton and Buoy inherit from a common parent
-  - Use a better solution for editing Sodoku boards
-  - Improve styling / ux (Allow for creating boards of any size, set animated solve speed)
-  - Refactor: Separate and share much of the logic between quickSolve and solveNextStep in SodokuPlayer.js
+  - Make the grid render properly in Firefox
+  - Fix the bug where a cell will at times be blank after solving a puzzle, this is due to it not re-rendering.
+This happens because the new value is the same as the old value stored in props.
+The reason it's displayed as blank is because it is a blank value in the cells state.
+  - Fix imports in the worker